zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/progressbar/overview.md

 The ProgressBar HtmlHelper extension is a server-side wrapper for the&nbsp;[Kendo UI ProgressBar](http://docs.kendoui.com/api/web/progressbar)&nbsp;widget.

-> Warning!
-The Kendo UI ProgressBar is currently released as a beta.
-The final API and behavior of the widget may change.

 ## Getting Started

 Here is how to configure a simple Kendo ProgressBar: